Intelity/ng-gems/README.md

-# ng-gems
+# GEMS
-GEMS platform on the latest angular
+GEMS platform and sub apps on Angular 14